Privacy

 Different platforms add their own tracking parameters:

-• Googlegclid for Google Ads clicks
+• Googlegclid for Google Ads clicks, enabling conversion tracking across the Google advertising network

 • Twitter/X — Various twclid and referral parameters

-• Amazon — Complex tag, ref, and affiliate parameters
+• Amazon — Complex tag, ref, and affiliate parameters that track both the referrer and your browsing path within Amazon

 Unique Identifiers

 Some links contain unique identifiers that link clicks to specific users.
 Email marketing platforms often embed subscriber IDs directly in URLs, allowing them to track individual engagement.
+For example, a link might include ?uid=abc123def456, where that string maps directly to your email address in the sender's database.

 Why This Matters for Privacy